-Above information are provided for general guideline only and always vary depends on educational institute & government policies and may not contains updated information at the time of any reader reviews.
-We strongly advise to follow government official website and approved sources to get latest information.
-Alternatively please contact us at our any of the EDI Global office or by below email to find out latest and updated information.
+The above information is provided for general guidelines only and always varies depending on educational institute & government policies and may not contain updated information at the time of any reader reviews.
+We strongly advise following the government official website and approved sources to get the latest information.
+Alternatively please contact us at any of the EDI Global offices or by below email to find out the latest and updated information.

 Frequently Asked Questions

 How would I find ranking of UK based universities?

 The UK does not have an official system of university rankings.
 Several newspapers produce rankings using a variety of sources for their data.
 However, these may not have had input or support from the universities themselves.

 Do institutions from the UK accept 10+2+3 education system particular students from India?